CIS Course Descriptions

 CS 221 Data Structures

 The study of data structures and associated algorithms is developed in an object-oriented fashion.
 This course attempts to show the value of object-oriented design.
 Various implementations of data structures and the efficiency of the associated algorithms are discussed.
 Topics to be covered include stacks, queues, keyed tables, recursion, linked lists, binary search trees, sorting, searching, and hash functions.
 Prerequisite: CS 111.
 Three credits.

 CS 225 Cybersecurity

 This course examines both the theory and practices that serve as the foundations of cybersecurity.
 Utilizing the CISSP Common Body of Knowledge as a foundation, fundamentals of access control, network security, risk management, cryptography, business continuity/disaster planning, environmental security, software development security, and security architecture and design are introduced.
 Prerequisite: CS 102.
 Three credits.

 CS 226 Mobile Forensics

 This course covers areas of mobile forensics, including topics from the legal and technical aspects of the discipline.
 Software based forensics tools will be utilized to examine mobile communication and computing devices.
 Removable storage mediums will also be addressed.
 A focus will be placed on recovering data that could be used to identify users and their actions.
 Supporting topics will also cover the basics of the investigative process, issues regarding privacy, incident response policies and procedures, evidence gathering, exhibit handling, and differences between private and criminal investigations.
 The course will also cover the essentials of mobile phone networks and differences with traditional data/communication networks.
 Prerequisite: CS 225.
 Three credits.

 CS 250 User Interface Design

 CS 255 Introduction to Artificial Intelligence

-This course will present overviews of the roots of artificial intelligence, predicate calculus, search techniques, knowledge representation, knowledge-based problem-solving, the complexity of natural language and machine learning.
+This course will present overviews of the roots of artificial intelligence, predicate calculus, search techniques, knowledge representation and knowledge-based problem-solving.
 In addition to other assignments, students will be required to complete projects using languages and techniques which will be introduced during the course.
-Prerequisite: CS 170 and CS 221.
+Prerequisite: CS 221, CS 170.
 Three credits.

 CS 265 Information Systems Management